amilajack/joker/README.md

 You may also want to reuse before and after middlewares as much as possible, especially when testing something that requires extensive setup and cleanup.
-You can accomplish this by cloning a joker instance.
+You can accomplish this by cloning a Joker instance.

 ```js
 const base = new Joker()